dialex/start-testing/docs/concepts/tester-responsibilities.md

 ### 🍎 Thinker

-One way testers add value to teams is by contributing with different perspectives.
+Testers add value to teams by contributing with different perspectives.
 If you always use the same thinking, you get biased and you might miss important aspects.
 Next time, try to combine different approaches:

 - **Technical thinking**: usage of *experience* to select the right tools, techniques and technologies.
 This is useful to minimise the effort of [testing](/concepts/testing-purpose.md) and make development more efficient.
 - **Creative thinking**: usage of _creativity_ to analyse the same context using a different perspective.
 This is useful to uncover new information that no one thought about before (aka. *unknown unknowns*).